Listen to the Podcast

 Not everybody can be on one side of the trade

-But for those of you that know, the market had pull backs, those of you that have seen it come back, it always comes back, it always comes back, it’s just a question of when, not if, but there’s always going to be red bars, there’s always going to be green bars, it’s going to happen, because if you have everybody on one side of the trade, if everybody is on the buy side, who are you going to sell to?
+But for those of you that know, the market had pullbacks, those of you that have seen it come back, it always comes back, it always comes back, it’s just a question of when, not if, but there’s still going to be red bars, there’s always going to be green bars, it’s going to happen, because if you have everybody on one side of the trade, if everybody is on the buy side, who are you going to sell to?

 Later there’s no one else to buy, if everybody bought, then who else is going to buy it to keep stock prices, keep pushing higher, then eventually get people coming into the sell side, so all those buyers will have to become sellers, so think about it that way if it helps you to think about it in extreme ways to go to the buy side, to the sell side.

-Those are some things to consider and I just want to put some level thinking in the back of your mind, rather than thinking about what is the TV pumping, all-time highs, what is the CNBC saying?
+Those are some things to consider, and I want to put some level thinking in the back of your mind, rather than thinking about what is the TV pumping, all-time highs, what is the CNBC saying?
 What are all these people on twitter saying?

 Just because it’s breaking all-time highs, doesn’t mean you have to buy into it.
 You can respect the price action, but be humble about the move at where it’s at, at what extended levels it’s at?

 Because when you look at this S&P, it’s quite bit extended right there, and if you take a look at the weekly chart, we’re way beyond the Bollinger bar as well on the S&P 500 and to me it just puts a little bit more of a caution take on the whole thing rather than euphoric state.